Are you ready for some pillow talk? Specifically about the best pillows for migraine and headaches?

 - The Pluto Pillow – This one is so interesting because it’s customizable.
 Each customer completes a survey that includes questions about height, weight, sleep position etc. A pillow is then created to meet your particular needs and preferences.

 - Squishmallows – This was the surprise of all the recommendations.
 These are a kids pillow toy and comes in all shapes and sizes.
 The common thread was that they are super comfortable and easy to shape the exact way you want it.

 Where to go from here?

-Hopefully some of these recommendations will guide you and help you find your best pillow for migraine.
+Hopefully some of these recommendations will guide you and help you find your best pillow for migraine and headaches.
 While some of the pillows are very affordable, others are a bit more pricey.
 Make sure to review the return policy because some offer 30 days or even much longer to try the pillow or return it for your money back.
 I’d love to hear from you about your favorite pillow!
-Comment below or drop a post in our private Facebook group, on Instagram or Twitter.
+Comment below about your favorite migraine pillow or drop a post in our private Facebook group, on Instagram or Twitter.

 Updated from the original article on April 8, 2021.

 One thought on “The Best Pillow For Migraine and Headaches- Reviews and Info You Need”